IowaDave/Thermistors/README.md

 A reader can stop right there and go find how-tos online.
 Or stay here and go into it a little farther with me.

 Still with me?
 Here I go.
-How does one measure a temperature using a thermistor?
+How does one measure a temperature *accurately* using a thermistor?

-I'm curious to know more than merely how to cobble together an apparatus: how does it work, and what's a good trade-off between accuracy and code?
+I'm curious to know more than merely how to cobble together an apparatus: how does a thermistor work, and how can one be calibrated to approach accuracy?

 ## How It Works
 A thermistor is a kind of resistor having a special property: its resistance varies with high sensitiviy to changes in temperature.